Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: Preliminaries

-\subsubsection{The Contension Inconsistency Measure}
+\subsection{The Contension Inconsistency Measure}

-The contension inconsistency measure $\icont$ \citep{grant2011measuring} is based on Priest's three-valued logic (\citeyear{priest1979logic}).
-The latter extends the logical values of propositional logic---\textit{true} ($t$) and \textit{false} ($f$)---by a third value \textit{both} ($b$), also referred to as the inconsistent or paradoxical truth value.
-The semantics for this three-valued logic are specified by the truth table in Table \ref{tab:3VL}.

-In Priest's three-valued logic, a \textit{three-valued interpretation} $\omega^3 : \atoms(\kb) \to \{t,f,b\}$ assigns one of the three truth values to each atom in the signature $\atoms(\kb)$ of the knowledge base $\kb$.
+The contension inconsistency measure $\icont$ \cite{grant2011measuring} is based on Priest's three-valued logic \cite{priest1979logic}.
+The latter extends the truth values of propositional logic---\textit{true} ($t$) and \textit{false} ($f$)---by a third value \textit{both} ($b$), also referred to as the inconsistent or paradoxical truth value.
+The semantics for this three-valued logic are specified in Table~\ref{tab:3VL}.
+Further, a \textit{three-valued interpretation} $\omega^3 : \atoms(\kb) \to \{t,f,b\}$ assigns one of the three truth values to each atom in the signature $\atoms(\kb)$ of the knowledge base $\kb$.
 Further, a \textit{three-valued model} of a knowledge base is an interpretation $\omega^3$ that does not assign $f$ to any formula.
 Therefore, a formula is satisfiable if it evaluates to either $t$ or $b$ in some interpretation.
 The set of three-valued models of a knowledge base $\kb$ is denoted by $\mathsf{Mod}^3(\kb)$.
 For a given three-valued interpretation $\omega^3$, we denote the set of atoms that are assigned $b$ as the $\mathsf{Conflictbase}(\omega^3)$.